Automated-Amphibians/automated-amphibians.github.io/team/tutorials/git.md

 instead of `-u`, but it is the same command) You can also set an alias that would do the binding.
 But only use that when you push that first time from a fresh branch.

-This is the absolutely most basic usage you can get away with.
+This is the absolutely most basic usage we can get away with.
+I'll do a quick follow up to reinforce the core concepts and how to use
+VS Code to do perform changes instead of the command line, because while I use the command line, some students will prefer to stay in the editor.

 I recommend downloading a good [cheatsheet](https://ihatetomatoes.net/wp-content/uploads/2020/05/git-cheat-sheet-v01.pdf) to help remind you of commands, but also of course reading from the references, in particular the [GIT Handbook](https://git-scm.com/book/en/v2)